 As in mainland Spain, tapas is big here.
 The most famous dish is caldereta, a Menorcan lobster stew that’s cooked and served in an earthenware pot.
 At cool, late-night café Pipet & Co (00 34 971 36 63 68) eat sobrasada (cured sausage), drizzled with honey, and spread on toast – and don’t miss Mestre D’Aixa (00 34 971 96 68 01) for its Galician ‘old cow’ sliced wafer thin and topped with mahón cheese, caramelised onions, herbs and breadcrumbs (you roll them together like a cigar).
 Or head to Es Mercadel, in the centre of the island, to fill up on brossat (a sweet bread/cheese pudding), and rubiol (the island’s version of empanadas) at Casa Sucrer.
 In between eating, go gin tasting at the last remaining distillery on the island, Gin Xoriguer, for a taste of the island’s many herbs.

-For an indulgent hideaway – Grossarl, Austria
+For a romantic foodie ski trip – Grossarl, Austria

 An hour south of Salzburg, Grossarl is ideally placed for a romantic weekend in the mountains.
 Stay at the Grossarler Hof a comfortable base with striking views.
 Luxurious facilities include a steaming outdoor whirlpool and Finnish-style spa, but the hotel retains the charm of a family-run chalet.
 The breakfast table is piled high with alpine cheeses and traditional jams, and dinner options include paprika-rich meat stews topped with fried eggs and sharp pickles, and comforting buttered späetzle (soft egg noodles) countered with bottomless glasses of floral grüner veltliner.